Weight Loss: The No-Diet Approach

 Our body weight is determined by the amount of energy that we take in as food and the amount of energy we expend in the activities of our day.
 Energy is measured in calories.
 If your weight remains constant, you are probably taking in the same amount of calories that you burn each day.
 If you're slowly gaining weight over time, it is likely that your caloric intake is greater than the number of calories you burn through your daily activities.

 Everyone is in control of the amount of food he or she consumes each day, so our intake of calories is something we can control.
 To a major degree, we can also control our output of energy, or the number of calories we burn each day.
-The number of calories we burn each day is dependent upon
+The number of calories we burn each day is dependent upon the following:

-- our basal metabolic rate (BMR), the number of calories we burn per hour simply by being alive and maintaining body functions
+- Our basal metabolic rate (BMR), the number of calories we burn per hour simply by being alive and maintaining body functions

-- and our level of physical activity.
+- Our level of physical activity

 Lifestyle and work habits partially determine how many calories we need each day.
 Someone whose job involves heavy physical labor will naturally burn more calories in a day than someone who sits at a desk most of the day (a sedentary job).
 For people who do not have jobs that require intense physical activity, exercise or increased physical activity can increase the number of calories burned.